 Today, you can find a wide variety of practical vehicles such as MPV's or mini-vans on the market, that can be used as a mini van.
-Recently the Ford Transit Connect makes an interesting base vehicle with it's elevated roof version, allowing lots of inside headroom for the occupants.
+Recently the Ford Transit Connect makes an interesting base vehicle with it's elevated roof version, allowing lots of inside headroom.

-There are professional companies like Reimo that can help you with the conversion, but you can easily build your own mini camper following these quite basic DIY tips .
+Professional companies like Reimo can help you with your camper conversion, but you can easily build your own mini camper following these quite basic DIY tips.
 These are small vehicles and all you need is some basic equipment to convert it into a sensible camper van.

 The base vehicle can be either a passenger or a cargo vehicle with or without the back seat.
 You may use the back seat when not traveling or just keep it inside if it folds down all the way.
 But remember, there is a whole lot more storage room without the seats, so work it out to fit your needs to the best.

-Let's take a look at some different types of mini conversions to get the basic idea...
+Let's take a look at some different types of mini conversions here to get the basic idea...

-You can of course put in insulation and proper lining for the warm and cozy feeling.
+Proper insulation ,lining and upholstery is not a must of course, but you should consider it for the final touch of the warm and cozy feeling.
 And a heater might be an option if you'll use the vehicle in cooler climates.

-And remember that any framework and furniture can be removable, so you can use the vehicle either for work or everyday transportation.
+Remember that any framework and furniture can be easily removable if you wish so and only if your government transportation laws allow it, so you can use the vehicle either for work or everyday transportation.

 If a full-time mini camper van is what you're looking for, check out the video below...

-And this is a fun French video, perfectly describing the practical combination of a small van and a roof tent!
+And check out this fun French video, perfectly describing the practical combination of a small van and a roof tent!

 A roof tent is another smart addition for a small camper.
 Keep the kitchen and storage space inside the car and sleep on the roof of your camping van in comfort.